FilippoRanza/rmd/docs/README.md

 rmd --clean --ignore-directories xmas_photos --older 1y documents
 ```
 will remove any file older than one year in *documents* directory
-and recursivelly in all sub directories, ignoring any directory named *xmas_photo*.
+and recursively in all sub directories, ignoring any directory named *xmas_photo*.
 If *xmas_photo* is empty it will not be removed. ```rmd```
 simply will never open any directory named *xmas_photo* in the directory tree
 rooted in *documents*.

 ```bash
 rmd --clean --ignore-directories important_files .git --duplicates /home/user
 ```
-will remove any duplicate file in the user home, and recursivelly in all sub
+will remove any duplicate file in the user home, and recursively in all sub
 directories, ignoring any directory named *.git* or *important_files*.

 It is allowed to use ```--ignore-directories``` and ```--ignore-extensions``` together.